g-erm/tp/docs/UserGuide.md

 <br>

 Step 2.
 The *CANdidates* application will show the following message in the *result display*
->{Number of jobs found} jobs listed!
+>3 jobs listed!

 <br>

 Step 3.
-The application will display jobs with all matching fields in the *main list*.
+The application will display jobs with all matching fields in the *main list*!

 ![Find Job Step 2](images/findJob2.png)